emilyrosenberg/worldviews/README.md

 - Update their own plans
 - Delete their own plans
 - Comment on plans and edit/delete their comments

-#### Add plan
-This form allows the user to add a post.
-It includes input fields for title, content, and location.

-#### Update plan
-The user sees the same form with their plan information, and can make updates in any field.

-#### Delete plan
-The user can delete the plan.

 **Like:** <br>
 A logged-in user can: